Eshaan0112/stranger_bayes/README.md

 	The output CSV will be saved in the `data/` folder.

 ### Notes
-- Ensure your TMDB API key is set in the config file as required by the script.
+- Ensure your TMDB API key is set in the .env as required by the script.
 - If you encounter SSL errors, the script disables certificate verification for API requests (for debugging purposes).